fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Question in question: Do you think working with JavaScript frameworks can hinder developers from having a deeper understanding of DOM manipulation (and the core JavaScript browser apis)?
+Consider React.
+We are discouraged from interacting with the DOM.
+Instead, we are encouraged to work with the virtual DOM only.
+Do you feel that juniors who jump into such frameworks are missing out on important concepts that would only be learned through “framework-free” DOM manipulation?

 > I'm a developer who I guess can be considered a backend developer (I can write Qt style UIs I guess...
 But no actual web UIs).
 I'm working in my own time on building out a website, and I have never really done any serious css and website design, it seems very daunting to me.
 Do you think I should try to attempt this with either vanilla css or some kind of framework?
 Or just use something like bootstrap?

 > Thank you so much, Fredrik!
 You mentioned 1 to 5 years, which begs the question, how to direct efforts to get rock star status within 1 year?
 Should you become Jack of all trades, or specialize (eg. in frontend, go deep in React, Next.js).
 I tend to go with the second, but I'm not sure...